What is the froggy pose?

 I guess it’s just simply because I want to stay authentic to me in my work and with families I connect with.
 I find that I get to really connect with the families that also love that my work has this overall look and feel.
 This is what makes my heart sing, and I love creating work knowing that my work resonates with Mum and Dad 🙂

 In all honesty, I am getting closer and closer to a more natural newborn look and feel in my work.
 However, I still love many elements of posed newborn photography.
 So much so that I’ll continue to do my traditional sessions in the way I have been.

 Which one really suits you best?
 Traditional Newborn session or Newborn Lifestyle session?

 If you love the idea of 100% Natural Newborn Photography with little or no posing, then opt for my Newborn ‘Lifestyle’ session.
 I’ve outlined the differences below.

 If you like some posing with or without props/swaddles etc, then the traditional newborn session is for you.

 Newborn Lifestyle session

 My lifestyle baby sessions are sessions which involve no posing.
-They are absolutely beautiful and really do focus on natural light and emotional connections.
-These are becoming increasingly popular which gives me great pleasure.
+They are wonderful and really do focus on natural light and emotional connections.
+These are becoming increasingly popular, which gives me great pleasure.

-If you love simplicity and minimalism then I’m guessing that you may prefer the more natural side of newborn or baby photography.
-Of course I can bring some elements of each into either session, so it’s really about working out what I think you’l love.
+If you love simplicity and minimalism, then I’m guessing that you may prefer the more natural side of newborn or baby photography.
+Of course I can bring some elements of each into either session, so it’s really about working out what I think you’ll love.